Irish Setter temperament

 Can Irish Setters live in apartments?

-Irish Setters may find apartment living challenging due to their high energy energy levels.
+Irish Setters may find apartment living challenging due to their moderate energy energy levels.
 They do best with access to a yard, though dedicated owners can make apartment living work with sufficient outdoor exercise.

 Are Irish Setters good for first-time dog owners?